monsieurbiz/SyliusCmsPagePlugin/UPGRADE-2.0.md

+# Upgrade from 2.0.2 to 2.0.3

+The `MonsieurBiz\SyliusCmsPagePlugin\Context\LastChanceLocaleContext` is now deprecated and will be removed in 2.1, use the `MonsieurBiz\SyliusCmsPagePlugin\Context\FindInRequestPathLocaleContext` instead.
+And the priority of this service has changed from `-127` to `35` to be higher than the `sylius.context.locale.request_header_based` service.

-# Upgrade from 1.X to 2.X
+# Upgrade from 1.X to 2.0.X

 In the 2.x we changed the route definition for the shop route.